entepe85/symfony-helper/README.md

 New in version 1.0.6

-* support of Symfony projects starting from version 2.8 of Symfony
+* support for Symfony projects starting from version 2.8 of Symfony
-* basic support of arbitrary PHP projects (see [here](https://github.com/tmrdh/symfony-helper/wiki/Arbitrary-PHP-Projects))
+* basic support for arbitrary PHP projects (see [here](https://github.com/tmrdh/symfony-helper/wiki/Arbitrary-PHP-Projects))

 ## Some previews